 This time the plan went well.
 Instead of paying $4 per person on the Sentosa Express, we walked across to the island on the Sentosa Boardwalk, a lovely wide walkway with flower borders.
 We later found out that you don't get charged on the train returning to the city, so we did it the right way round.

 Sentosa has changed massively and oh boy was this not our thing.
 Universal Studios Singapore, a theme park where you get the chance to interact with movies like Jurassic Park, Adventure Cove Waterpark, animal encounters, Madame Tussaud's Singapore, an indoor skydiving centre, a luge, a sky tower, in all over 30 attractions.
-A walk though all this mayhem gave us the chance to see queues of people, people with selfie sticks thrust about, excited visitors posing for photos in front of the giant Merlion statue, all surrounded by a choice of fast food outlets.
+A walk though all this mayhem gave us the chance to see queues of people, people with selfie sticks thrust about, excited visitors posing for photos in front of the giant Merlion statue, all surrounded by a choice of food outlets.

 Passing through as quickly as humanly possible, we found one of the monorail stations, Imbiah, and got on a train (free) to Palawan Beach.
 Again, another change: the monorail no longer encircled the island which last time had given us great views of different parts we couldn't walk to and it also went right over the beach.
 I think buses had replaced it.
 One change for the better was nice: clean toilets and changing rooms, outdoor showers too.

 Palawan Beach was just as alluring as last time.
-A suspension bridge leads across to the furthest point on the Asian continent, after which there are small beaches.
+A suspension bridge leads across to the southernmost point on the Asian continent, after which there are small beaches.
 We found a private one and enjoyed it for more than an hour, delighting in swimming in the lukewarm waters, despite warning signs for jellyfish and stone fish!
 Other more predictable danger lay in sunburn which was hard work to avoid.

 We seemed to have oodles of time and didn't know what to do next as the last thing on the itinerary was Gardens by the Bay, illuminated at night so we were going later.
-The promised thunderstorm had not materialized so leaving Sentosa by the monorail we wandered about looking for somewhere to eat and found a brilliant place called Food Republic where street traders had effectively come indoors and were all around the outside of a huge seating area.
+The promised thunderstorm had not materialized so leaving Sentosa by the monorail we wandered about looking for somewhere to eat and found a brilliant place called Food Republic where street traders had effectively come indoors and were all around the outside of a food court.
 There was a wide range of food choice - we had Singapore dishes, noodle-based with sauce that resembled soup there was so much of it.
 On the side was pureed garlic, a hot chutney and vinegar.
 More iced tea to follow.

 Joe became agitated by the sight of a huge, black cloud and so we went straight for the Gardens by the Bay.
 It was not even 3 pm.

 On emerging from the MRT station, we saw rain hammering down and people sheltering from it.
 We stood in an area as close to the gardens as we could get and watched a series of thunderstorms pass through, dashing hopes of walking outside.
 We would be soaked in minutes.
-A group of Indian construction workers stood next to us, chatting.
+A group of construction workers stood next to us, chatting.
 An hour passed and we were getting edgy.
 Still torrential rain fell, with flashes of lightning and loud cracks of thunder.
 We began to get desperate.
 Joe suggested going back to the hotel but Henry and I are more determined than that!
 As a gap between thunderstorms arrived, we prepared to make a move.
 The construction workers, who were supposed to be laying concrete, suddenly went off and re-appeared wearing bin bags.
 They had a couple spare which we cadged and went off, somewhat equipped for the weather.